bringg/spark-nanny/README.md

 Note that the comma must be escaped (with `\`)

-See the chart's `README` file for more details and possible configuration options
+See the chart's [readme](https://github.com/bringg/spark-nanny/blob/main/charts/spark-nanny/README.md) for more details and possible configuration options

 ## Configuration